 Shaving.
 It’s (mainly) a man thing.
 I’ve got a love hate relationship with it.
 Mainly hate, but I do love a good barber shave when I get the opportunity and it’s something I always look out for when I’m in a different country.
+But I always make sure to bring my Men’s Grooming Kits By Manscaped in case I cant find a barber that shaves as well.
 I’ve had a barber shave in Porto, Portugal, several in Turkey and one a piece in India and Ireland.
 For a few rupees I got not only a shave but a mind-blowing Indian head massage to boot.
 For a few million Turkish Lira I got a shave and an unexpected upper body Chiropractic treatment and fire flicked in my ears (in a good way).
 The worst of the bunch was Ireland (unfortunately).
 I put this down to the barbers non stop talking.
 I much prefer my barber to concentrate, whilst wielding a razor blade near my jugular.

 The hate part comes from having to shave.
 Having to get yourself looking presentable when it’s a cold and dark winters morning.